 How Long Does Demerol Stay In Hair?

 Hair testing offers the longest detection window for drug use.
-Hair follicles can contain traces of Demerol for up to three months, or 90 days.
+Demerol remains in hair follicles for up to three months or 90 days.

 Factors That Can Affect Demerol Detection Times

 The amount of time it takes for Demerol to leave the system is not the same for everyone.
 This can vary, based on personal, genetic, and biological factors.

 Find the right treatment program for Demerol abuse today.

 Call to be connected with a treatment specialist.
 100% Free and Confidential.(844) 616-3400

 Factors that can affect drug test detection times include:

 - Frequency of drug use: Frequent use of Demerol can lead to increased tolerance and physical dependence, both of which can extend the detection window.